learner-of-string/tapaScriptCars-task-02/README.md

 - This is a `React` project developed by **Learner of string**(alias).
 According to the characteristics of this project, I matched the components hierarchy with the React Dev Tool.
 I also used tailwindcss with proper installation(no CDN).
 I also tried to have no eslint warning.

 - Actually this is a single page website with some information of some cars.
-These information are stored in an array where all the elements are a particular object.
+These informations are stored in an array where all the elements are a particular object.
 I mean objects in an array.
 The array is stored in `./src/Components/CarList.jsx`.
 The array name is CARS and it is a const in type.

 - From `CarList.jsx`, I sent the information about that particular car, to `CarBox.jsx` and from there, using `props` I sent them to `CarDetails.jsx`.